 Registration Cancellation.
-Any applicant may cancel his/her registration prior to the beginning of the class by requesting a cancellation in writing and mailing it to the school.
-If the request for cancellation is postmarked within seven (7) calendar days following the date of the enrollment agreement and prior to the start of the training program, all monies including the registration fee will be refunded.
-Upon cancellation after the seventh calendar day following the date of the enrollment agreement but prior to the beginning of the training program, monies paid to the school will be refunded except \$100 of the registration fee.
-Notice of cancellation must be in writing and delivered to PIA at: PO Box 10897, Pittsburgh, PA 15236.
+Any applicant may cancel his/her registration prior to the beginning of the class by contacting PIA.
+If the request for cancellation is within seven (7) calendar days following the date of the enrollment agreement and prior to the start of the training program, all monies including the registration fee will be refunded.
+Upon cancellation after the seventh calendar day following the date of the enrollment agreement but prior to the beginning of the training program, monies paid to the school will be refunded except the registration fee.
+However, if the cancellation occurs prior to ninety (90) days before the beginning of the applicant's original training program, 50% (\$75) of the registration fee may be refunded in addition to the other monies paid.
+Applicants are encouraged to make the notice of cancellation in writing.
+However, written notification is not required.